-A current 11th grade student, Edan has been at Brimmer since Pre-K. In addition to editing stories, he also takes photos for The Gator and enjoys learning about photography in Advanced Photography.
-Edan is a member of the Creative Arts Diploma Program for Visual Arts.
+Edan celebrated four years on The Gator's staff.
+In addition to editing stories, he also took photos for The Gator and was a member of the Creative Arts Diploma Program for Visual Arts.
 Edan finds photojournalism to be a fun method of artistic storytelling.

 ‘Almost Back To Normal’: Varsity Teams Get to Work

 After four days of preseason practices and an abbreviated first two weeks of school, varsity sports teams here are getting back to their normal season routines.

 With last year’s sports seasons curbed due to the COVID-19 pandemic, many teams did not participate in interscholastic games, and health regulations forced coaches to modify their training plans.
 This year, however, games and regular practices are making a return to the School’s athletics.

 Athletes and coaches across the Varsity Soccer, Field Hockey, and Cross Country teams report excitement and eagerness to get back to the playing field.
 Many athletes in the Class of 2022, at the top of the varsity rosters, have been waiting for this moment since sports shut down indefinitely in March 2020.

 Theo Pellman ’22 is one of those athletes.
 The pandemic interrupted the soccer player’s varsity career, which faced restrictions even as school reopened last fall.

 “I’m so excited to go back to soccer.
 Last year, we didn’t get to play—we just had practices,” Pellman said.
 “But this year, I’m psyched to get back to the game.”